 Automated Keyword Bidding

-Automated bidding strategies work best when you have “clean” historical data from previous campaigns (to allow AdWords to predict the outcomes of future bids).
+Automated bidding strategies work best when you have “clean” historical data from previous campaigns (to allow Google Ads to predict the outcomes of future bids).
 Here are a few recommended bidding strategies you can try:

 Focusing on clicks is arguably the simplest keyword bidding strategy.
 If you want to generate website traffic, then you can do it one of two ways: manually manage your maximum CPC bid by setting a bid for each ad or automatically maximizing clicks by setting a daily budget.

 Each strategy comes with its own benefit.
 With manual bidding, you can see which keywords or ads are performing the best.
-With the Maximize Clicks strategy on the other hand, AdWords will automatically manage your bids to get the most clicks possible within your specified budget.
+With the Maximize Clicks strategy on the other hand, Google Ads will automatically manage your bids to get the most clicks possible within your specified budget.

 Enhanced Cost Per Click (ECPC) Bidding